frederic-perez/AmE-dictionary/data/dictionary.md

 __dog__ _v_ :four::hammer::astonished: _Injury concerns still dog Clowney._ _The demons dogging Mardy Fish won’t be any quieter as he resumes his career in the Paribas Open._
 __dog-ear__
 __dog-eared__ _adj_ __1__ Having dog-ears. __2__ Shabby or worn.
-__dog-tired__ _adj_ Drained of energy or effectiveness; extremely tired; completely exhausted. _Syn_ fagged, fatigued, played out, washed-out, worn out, spent _I can see myself now, worn out and dog-tired after the long day, lying on the mats of the palace veranda._
+__dog-tired__ _adj_ :two: Drained of energy or effectiveness; extremely tired; completely exhausted. _Syn_ fagged, fatigued, played out, washed-out, worn out, spent _I can see myself now, worn out and dog-tired after the long day, lying on the mats of the palace veranda._
 __dogged__ _adj_ :four: Obstinately determined; wilful or tenacious. _Dogged persistence._
 __doggedly__ _adv_ :two::hammer:
 __doggerel__ _n_ :two: Crudely or irregularly fashioned verse, often of a humorous or burlesque nature.